leopuzzuoli/QuickCopy/README.md

 > <b>Note</b>: This product is still in alpha stage, one or more features may not work properly yet.
 See more under status tab.

 <p align="center"><h4 align = "left"> Installation</h4></p>
-<p> There are no installers for QuickCopy at the moment, expect the release for Windows, Linux and MacOS soon.
-In the meantime star or watch this project to get notified first at release, otherwise you can download and compile it, but beware it is not in a polished state</p>
+<p> The alpha version for QuickCopy in available under the releases tab.
+To be notified on full-release star or watch this project.
+Otherwise you can download and compile the latest source code</p>

 <p align="center"><h4 align = "left"> Status</h4></p>
 <p>